Savings bonds to suit your needs

 National Solidarity Bonds

 Available for a duration of either 4 or 10 years, these are considered a mid to long-term investment.
 As the market interest rates can alter a lot in ten years, signing up to a ten-year bond could mean that the agreed rate ceases to be competitive by the end of the term.
-The same maximum investment amount applies as for savings bonds and certificates.
+The same investment amount applies as for savings bonds and certificates.

-While there are periods when Irish State Savings products boast impressive rates for bonds, the state isn’t always able to offer competitive rates.
+While there are periods when Irish State Savings products boast impressive rates for bonds,the state isn’t always able to offer competitive rates.
 When the government has greater liquidity, it can afford to reduce interest rates.

 As with most fixed term savings products, if you attempt to access your money before the end of the fixed period, you are likely to lose any potential returns.